-Matt is the CIO for L&G Re.
-In this role, he has responsibility for the full asset portfolio of the Company, including investment manager oversight, ALM and investment strategy development across a variety of asset classes.
+As Legal & General Reinsurance's (L&G Re) Chief Investment Officer, Matt manages the company's full asset portfolio and is responsible for investment manager oversight, ALM, and investment strategy development across a variety of asset classes.

-This work enables the company to deliver its target returns within the desired risk appetite, with a large focus on asset optimization of new business transactions and associated structuring.
+Matt's work enables L&G Re to deliver its target returns within the desired risk appetite, with a large focus on asset optimisation of new business transactions and associated structuring.

-Matt has been with the L&G Group for over 10 years in a variety of roles, including at other international subsidiaries plus a period working in longevity risk.
-A substantial part of his career has been spent in PRT pricing and business development for L&G in the U.K.
+Prior to joining L&G Re, Matt held a variety of roles at the Legal & General (L&G) Group, including at other international subsidiaries and a period working in longevity risk.
+He spent a substantial part of his career in pension risk transfer pricing and business development for L&G in the UK.

-He graduated from Edinburgh University with a Master's degree in Mathematical Physics, and holds the FIA and CERA designations.
+Matt graduated from Edinburgh University with a Master's in Mathematical Physics, is a Fellow of the Institute of Actuaries and holds the Chartered Enterprise Risk Actuary designation.